-- (A) "Accelerated certificate application" means a letter of notification or construction notice filed with the board under the requirements of Chapter 4906-6 of the Administrative Code. - (B) "Accepted, complete application" means a standard certificate application which the chairman chairperson or individual designated by the chairman chairperson declares in writing to be accepted and in compliance with the content requirements of section 4906.06 of the Revised Code, pursuant to section 4906.07 of the Revised Code and rule 4906-3-06 of the Administrative Code. - (C) "Administrative law judge" means an attorney examiner of the public utilities commission. - (D) "Agricultural district" means any agricultural district established pursuant to Chapter 929. of the Revised Code. - (E) "Applicant" means any person filing an accelerated or standard application under Chapter 4906. of the Revised Code. - (F) "Associated facility" or "associated facilities" is defined as follows: - (1) For a gas pipeline: rights-of way, land, structures, mains, valves, meters, compressors, regulators, tanks, overpressure protection equipment, and other transportation items and equipment used for the transportation of gas from and or to a gas pipeline. - (2) For an electric power transmission line: - (a) Where poles or towers support both transmission and distribution conductors, the poles, towers, anchors, guys and rights-of-way shall be classified are considered as associated facilities of the transmission line, while the conductors, crossarms, braces, grounds, tiewires, insulators, etc., shall be classified are considered as associated facilities of transmission lines or distribution lines according to the purposes for which they are used. - (b) Transmission voltage switching substations and Both substations that change electricity line voltage from one transmission voltage to another transmission voltage and substations that change line voltage between transmission voltage and distribution voltage shall be classified are considered as transmission substations and are considered associated facilities of transmission lines.
+- (A) "Accelerated certificate application" means a letter of notification or construction notice filed with the board under the requirements of Chapter 4906-6 of the Administrative Code. - (B) "Accepted, complete application" means a standard certificate application which the chairman.chairperson or individual designated by the ehairman.chairperson declares in writing to be accepted and in compliance with the content requirements of section 4906.06 of the Revised Code, pursuant to section 4906.07 of the Revised Code and rule 4906-3-06 of the Administrative Code. - (C) "Administrative law judge" means an attorney examiner of the public utilities commission. - (D) "Agricultural district" means any agricultural district established pursuant to Chapter 929. of the Revised Code. - (E) "Applicant" means any person filing an accelerated or standard application under Chapter 4906. of the Revised Code. - (F) "Associated facility" or "associated facilities" is defined as follows: - (1) For a gas pipeline: rights-of way, land, structures, mains, valves, meters, compressors, regulators, tanks, overpressure protection equipment, and other transportation items and equipment used for the transportation of gas from and or a gas pipeline. - (2) For an electric power transmission line: - (a) Where poles or towers support both transmission and distribution conductors, the poles, towers, anchors, guys and rights-of-way shall be classified as associated facilities of the transmission line, while the conductors, crossarms, braces, grounds, tiewires, insulators, etc., shall be classified as associated facilities of transmission lines or distribution lines according to the purposes for which they are used. - (b) Transmission voltage switching substations and substations Transmission voltage switching substations and substations that change electricityline voltage from one transmission voltage to another transmission voltage shall be classified as transmission substations and are considered associated facilities of transmission lines.
+Those substations that change electricity from transmission voltage to distribution voltage shall be classified as distribution substations and are not considered associated facilities of transmission lines.
 Pole-mounted transmission switching substations are excluded.
 Those stations that change electricity from transmission voltage to distribution voltage shall be classified as distribution substations, and are not considered associated facilities of transmission lines.